Skip to main content

 General information about Germany

-After the devastating defeat in World War II (1939-1945), Germany was divided into four sectors, controlled by the French, British, US and Soviet forces.
+The rise of Adolf Hitler and the Nazi Party in the 1930s led to World War II and the Holocaust.
+Germany was ultimately defeated in 1945, leading to its division into East Germany and West Germany during the Cold War.
+After the devastating defeat in World War II, Germany was divided into four sectors, controlled by the French, British, US and Soviet forces.
 United Kingdom and the US decided to merge their sectors, followed by the French.
 Silesia, Pomerania and the southern part of East Prussia came under Polish administration according to the international agreement of the allies.
-With the beginning of the Cold War, the remaining central and western parts of the country were divided into an eastern part under Soviet control, and a western part which was controlled directly by the Western Allies.
-The western part was transformed into the Federal Republic of Germany (FRG), a democratic nation with Bonn as the provisional capital city, while the Soviet-controlled zone became the communist/authoritarian Soviet style German Democratic Republic (GDR).
+With the beginning of the Cold War, the remaining central and western parts of the country were divided into an eastern part that felt under Soviet control, and a western part which was controlled directly by the Western Allies.
+The western part was transformed into the Federal Republic of Germany (FRG), a democratic nation with Bonn as the provisional capital city, while the Soviet-controlled zone became the communist / authoritarian Soviet style German Democratic Republic (GDR).
 Berlin had a special status as it was divided among the Soviets and the West, with the eastern part featuring as the capital of the GDR.

 Germany was reunited peacefully in 1990, a year after the fall and collapse of the GDR's Communist regime and the opening of the iron curtain that separated German families by the barrel of a gun for decades.
 The re-established eastern states joined the Federal Republic of Germany on the 3rd of October 1990, a day which is since celebrated as the national holiday, German Unification Day.

-The official language of Germany is German.
-The standard register of German is called "Hochdeutsch" (High German), which can be understood by all mother-tongue speakers of German and spoken by almost all when necessary.
+The official language is German.
+The standard or "official dialect" is called "Hochdeutsch" (High German), which can be understood by all mother-tongue speakers and spoken by almost all when necessary.
 However, every region has its own dialect, which might pose a challenge sometimes to those who speak even good German and even to native speakers as well.
-This is usually noticeable only in the south (not too much in big cities such as Stuttgart or Munich though) and rural areas of the north and east.
+This is usually noticeable only in the south, but not too much in big cities such as Stuttgart or Munich though, and rural areas of the north and east.
 Thus, when travelling in Bavaria, Saxony and Baden, you are stepping foot in places where dialect remains a strong part of the local identity.
-The general rule is that south of the Main River divides north Germany from the south in both language and local culture.
+The general rule is that south of the Main River divides north Germany from the south, both when it comes to local dialects and local culture.

-All Germans learn English at school, so you should be able to get by with English in most places especially in the former West Germany.
-Many people--especially in the tourism industry and higher educated persons--also speak French, Russian or Spanish, but if you can't speak German, English remains your best bet.
+All young Germans learn English at school, so you should be able to get by with English in most places, especially in the former West Germany.
+Many people, especially in the tourism industry and higher educated persons, also speak French, Russian or Spanish, but if you can't speak German, English remains your best bet.
+Especially older people and people in small towns, villages etc are not really fluent in English so you get along learning some phrases in German.

 Travel to Germany